-For those seeking thrills and entertainment, sports betting is an exhilarating pastime which transcends boundaries of all kinds, no matter if you’re an everyday Joe staking a few dollars or a millionaire who enjoys betting lavish amounts.
+For those seeking thrills and entertainment, sports forecasting is an exhilarating pastime which transcends boundaries of all kinds, no matter if you’re an everyday Joe staking a few dollars or a millionaire who enjoys forecasting lavish amounts.
 Nothing compares to the excitement of coming out on top with some big winnings.

 Get to know some of Hollywood’s well-known celebrities and the globe’s most successful sportspeople who have been known to place bets on sporting events.

-As Drake’s enthusiasm for music is widely known, just as popular are his fondness for sports betting activity.
+As Drake’s enthusiasm for music is widely known, just as popular are his fondness for sports forecasting activity.
 The Canadian rap sensation routinely visits Las Vegas in between musical and/or touring pursuits, to spend time at sportsbooks.
-Drake is also a regular at certain online betting sites, as such, in Dec.
-2021 the superstar artist collaborated with crypto casino Stake where he registered as DeepPockets6.
+Drake is also a regular at certain online forecasting sites, as such, in Dec.
+2021 the superstar artist collaborated with crypto Stake where he registered as DeepPockets6.

 Taking chances has been a major pastime for Drake: the 36-year-old is not afraid to publicly document his wagering escapades, which amounted to a total of one billion dollars in the past 12 months.
 From what can be seen on social media, it appears that he enjoys a thrill or two when participating in sports gambling.

 Causing a furor, hip-hop artist Birdman – reportedly a supporter of the New England Patriots – took to Instagram prior to Super Bowl LII, a year with one of the best superbowl ads, and made an eye-opening $100k wager against rapper AR-Ab that the Patriots would emerge atop the Philadelphia Eagles.

 But the stakes quickly escalated to a total of $200k.
 That was, curiously, until both posts suddenly disappeared from Birdman’s page.